 Who doesn't know the Tre Cime di Lavaredo?
 This three stunning peaks are just the symbol of the Dolomites: a world famous and celebrated scenery, well known also by the simple tourists.
 The Innerkofler route is the normal way to reach one of this superb peaks, Cima Ovest, the Westernmost summit amongs the three: it's a complex trip on a historic route, the first one realized in 1879 on Cima Ovest di Lavaredo by the great Alpine Guide Michel Innerkofler, with his pal G. Ploner, who found a relatively easy way to reach this magnificent and impressive summit with masterly intuition.

-Tre Cime di Lavaredo Group (“Tré Thime” in ladin dialect, “Drei Zinnen” in German) is running in a secluded situation on the boundary ridge between Bolzano Province in North side and Belluno Province in South side.
+Tre Cime di Lavaredo Group - “Tré Thime” in ladin dialect, “Drei Zinnen” in German - is running in a secluded situation on the boundary ridge between Bolzano Province in the North side and Belluno Province in the South side.

 During the WWI Tre Cime di Lavaredo were situated on the war’s front between Austrian and Italian troops; several military ruins are still visible inside the massif and particularly on Monte Paterno.